-At the same time, UNDP’s engagement to create enabling legal and policy environments for health is driven by an approach that helps countries to harness bottom-up innovation.
-UNDP supports innovative platforms, for example, that bring key populations and civil society together with judiciaries and policymakers in the design of legal and policy frameworks for health.
+At the same time, UNDP’s engagement to create enabling law, rights and policy environments for health is driven by an approach that helps countries to harness bottom-up innovation.
+UNDP supports innovative platforms, for example, that bring key populations and civil society together with judiciaries and policymakers in the design of law, rights and policy frameworks for health.
 Incorporating human-centered design principles into efforts to enhance legal environments for health helps to ensure that policies are designed according to the lived realities and needs of those for whom they are meant to serve.

 UNDP likewise promotes the engagement of youth and other target populations to co-create solutions in disease prevention efforts, such as working with young people across the Pacific to design communication campaigns on the prevention and control of NCDs using video, street art, and other inventive media.